Nexmo/nexmo-developer/_tutorials/client-sdk/show-message-history-ip-messaging.md

 # Show the Message History

 You want your users to see the message history.
-You can achieve this by using the `getEvents` method for historical messages and by handling the Conversation's `text` event which alerts your application when a user sends a message for new messages.
+You can achieve this by handling the Conversation's `getEvents` method (to retrieve historical messages sent and received before the current session started) and its `text` event (which alerts your application when a user sends a message).

-To add the message to the page, there needs to be a method that appends the message to the list of messages.
-The event provides details of the user that sent the message and the message contents.
-In this example you will use the identity of the user to color code messages sent by the user and those received from other users.
+Your application must inspect the event data sent to each handler to determine the message sender and its contents and then append it to the list of messages.

-Add the following to the bottom of `chat.js`:
+In this example you will use the identity of the user to distinguish between messages sent by them and those received from other users by displaying them in a different color.
+Create an `addMessage` function for this, by adding the following code to the bottom of `chat.js`:

 ```javascript
 function addMessage(sender, message, me) {